ModelarData/ModelarDB-RS/crates/modelardb_embedded/bindings/python/docs/index.rst

    api/table

 ..
-Prevents the indices from being generated in the LaTeX documentation
+Prevents the indices from being generated in the LaTeX documentation.
 .. only:: html

     Indices and tables